Skip to main content

 • graphics

-• “The graphics are beautiful and imaginative, and the story is amazing.”
+• “The graphics are still beautiful and give the game a timeless quality.”

 • “What I think has aged poorly are the graphics; the early 00s were rough in that sense, and it really shows here.”